mensaheddy/Corgee/README.md

 - Due to time constrainst was unable to provide:
   - Use docker container for development setup
   - Provide a clear API documentation

+# The challenge

+We would like you to create REST API with these requirements.
+The REST API should connect to a database either Postgres, MySql, or Sqlite.

+## Review
+#### User:
+As a user should to be able to register to Corgee
+The minimum information that is needed to input to register to Corgee are:
+- first name
+- last name
+- email
+- password
+- repeated password

+To log in to Corgee, a user needs to provide a valid email & password.

+#### Transactions
+As a login user, user should able to create, read, update and delete his transactions.

+These endpoints should have authentication.
+The minimum information for a transaction are:
+- description
+- amount
+- type (expense or income)